nikonet-us/naas-automation-platform/README.md

 ### 2. Code

-Once the NFaaS App has evaluated the request for the new spine/leaf fabric, it generates the **Low-Level Design (LLD)** in YAML format.
-This LLD includes all critical configurations needed to set up the spine/leaf fabric, such as **VLANs**, **IP prefixes**, and **address assignments**, along with the underlay and overlay network setups.
-It also defines the **rack layout**, specifying where servers and network devices will be placed, and the **cabling requirements** between the spine and leaf switches.
-Predefined templates within the NFaaS App ensure consistency across all configurations, reducing variability and maintaining uniform standards across the data center fabric.
-Once the YAML files are finalized, they are committed to **GitHub**, where version control tracks changes, allowing for rollback if necessary.
-This process also ensures the configurations are ready for the CI/CD pipeline.
+Network engineers use the NFaaS App to generate the Low-Level Design (LLD) in YAML format.
+Predefined service templates within the app are leveraged to generate all the necessary configurations for setting up the spine/leaf fabric, including VLANs, IP prefixes, and address assignments, along with underlay and overlay network setups.
+The LLD also defines the rack layout, specifying the placement of servers and network devices, as well as the cabling requirements between spine and leaf switches.
+Once the YAML files are finalized, they are committed to GitHub, where version control tracks changes and allows for rollbacks if necessary.
+This process ensures the configurations are prepared for the CI/CD pipeline.

 ### 3. Build